awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

    imageId  | String | (Optional) The AMI ID to use for launching the instance.
 The default value uses the latest Amazon Linux AMI ID available. | {{ ssm:/aws/service/ami-amazon-linux-latest/amzn-ami-hvm-x86_64-gp2 }}
    ```

-1. For **Assume role**, enter the ARN of the IAM service role for Automation \(Assume role\) for the automation execution, in the format **arn:aws:iam::111122223333:role/AutomationServiceRole**\.
+1. For **Assume role**, enter the ARN of the IAM service role for Automation \(Assume role\) for the automation, in the format **arn:aws:iam::111122223333:role/AutomationServiceRole**\.
 Substitute your AWS account ID for 111122223333\.

-   The role you specify is used to provide the permissions needed to start the automation execution\.
+   The role you specify is used to provide the permissions needed to start the automation\.
 **Important**
-For Automation documents not owned by Amazon that use the `aws:executeScript` action, a role must be specified\.
-For information, see [Permissions for running Automation executions](automation-document-script.md#execution-permissions)\.
+For runbooks not owned by Amazon that use the `aws:executeScript` action, a role must be specified\.
+For information, see [Permissions for using runbooks](automation-document-script.md#execution-permissions)\.

 1. Expand **Input parameters** and do the following\.